nimisha-g007/Capstone-Project-/README.md

 This project is a **Lost & Found web application** built using **Flask** and basic APIs.
 Which includes  the home page serves as the central hub where users can report lost items and interact with others who may have found them.
 It is designed to help users report lost items and connect with people who may have found them.

-## We both are making are diferent Lost and found page so that each have the knowledge to work
+## We both are making are diferent Lost and found app so that each have the knowledge to work .
 ### MY App Work --

 ## Home Page Features